Dreams of a Life: Production

 Director Carol Morley was inspired to make the documentary on Joyce's life after reading an article in a tabloid newspaper which she found discarded on the London Underground, which while describing Vincent failed to mention her age, race or any detailed information.
 She spent the next five years tracking down interviewees by taking out ads in newspapers, and hiring a cab to drive around London bearing a poster asking people to contact her if they knew Joyce.

 She was surprised to learn that many of the respondents did not know Joyce was dead until she spoke to them even though some of them remembered hearing of her death when it was reported on in newspapers.
 One of the first respondents to Morley's advert was Martin, who features prominently in the film, an ex-partner and one-time close friend who was able to provide photographs for Morley.
 Martin then put her in touch with other friends, including an ex-landlord, ex-partner and friend who had recorded her singing in his studio.

 Morley was criticised for an extended fictionalised sequence that featured Zawe Ashton as Joyce performing the song "A Smile is Just a Frown".
 She stated that she was inspired to keep the sequence in the film by a similar sequence in Agnès Varda's Cléo from 5 to 7 and also credited Varda's documentary work with inspiring much of her movie.

 Morley was also in contact with Joyce's four sisters, all of whom refused to be in the film.
 Although they asked Morley not to make the film, she went ahead with production, but gave them an advance screening in order to show that she had been respectful in remembering their sister.

 Reception

 On Rotten Tomatoes, the film has a rating of 76% based on 29 reviews.
 On Metacritic the film has a score of 62% based on reviews from 10 critics, indicating "generally favorable reviews".

 The Guardian described it as "empathic, brave, clever, haunting", while The New York Times reflected on the frustrating nature of the story only half told.
 The Telegraph described the film as a "tender, thoughtful and celebratory homage to Vincent's life".

+In 2013, Ashton won a Screen Nation Award for Female Performance in a Film 2012/2013, in recognition of her lead-role performance in Dreams of a Life.